School of Psychology

 Our team

 We are a diverse group of people welcoming those of any ethnicity, culture, religion or sexual orientation to join our community and contribute to the profession of Psychology.
-Our team are members of professional bodies – including Advance HE, the British Psychological Society (BPS) as Chartered psychologists, and the Health & Care Professions Council (HCPC).
+We are members of professional bodies – including Advance HE, the British Psychological Society (BPS) as Chartered psychologists, and the Health & Care Professions Council (HCPC).
 You will be learning from experienced practitioners in Forensic, Counselling, and Clinical Psychology.

 Join us at the next Postgraduate Open Evening and meet some of our team.